aaronmams/jekyll-now/_posts/2018-11-15-Accessing Financial Data from the SEC: Part 1.md

 ![wingrev](/images/wing_rev.png)

 Notice that 2013-2015 appears to be the only time period of overlap between Buffalo Wild Wings and Wingstop...and, of all the different ways the two companies report revenues, only the categories "Revenues, Net" and "Franchise Revenues" overlap.

+# Summary

+The finreportr package is REALLY easy to use.
+It is not very comprehensive and not very robust to formatting idiosyncracies from the SEC filings.
+If you want to look at one company at a time, this will probably do an OK job for you...if you're looking for more than that than I suggest looking elsewhere.